Shaping Energy Exchange with Gyroscopic Interconnections: a Geometric Approach: Subsystem Projection: Lissajous curves

 \begin{remark}[Ellipticity] The curve \eqref{eq:boundary} is an ellipse \emph{iff} $\Omega_1=\Omega_2=1$, i.e.\ $n=0$.
 Moreover, for $n\neq 0$ the boundary is the Minkowski addition of two unequal ellipses and is never itself an ellipse. \end{remark}

-\begin{remark}[Maximal radius] Energy conservation implies $q^2+\dot q^2\le \dot{q}_0^2$ with equality at $t=0$, consistent with $\Supp_{\operatorname{co}(\mathcal{S})}(u)=\dot{q}_0$ for $u=(0,1)$. \end{remark} A similar analysis can be done for $(z, \dot{z})$.
+A similar analysis can be done for $(z, \dot{z})$.
 In Figure \ref{fig:boundary}, the boundary set and the maximal radius is plotted for $n=2$ and $n={1}/{\sqrt{12}}$, which is the resonant pair $(\tau, \sigma)=(4, 3)$ according to \eqref{eq:n_res}.
 Notice that in Figure \ref{fig:reachable_n2} for $n=2$, in absence of a resonant pair, the solution set is dense, and the envelope is clearly not elliptical.
 Figure \ref{fig:reachable_n1_sqrt12} shows a closed Lissajous curve, thus the set is sparse.